KarelZe/thesis/references/obsidian/📖chapters/🪦graveyard of ideas.md

 See [[@jurkatisInferringTradeDirections2022]].
 Effective spread calculation.
 See e. g., [[@ellisAccuracyTradeClassification2000]].

 “To give the improvement in classification accuracy more economic meaning, I apply the trade classification methods to the estimation of transaction costs.
-The transaction costs in turn are used in a portfolio optimization exercise.
+The transaction costs in turn are used in a portfolio optimisation exercise.
 The results show that an investor with a mean-variance utility function would be willing to forgo up to 33 bps on yearly returns to use the proposed algorithm to estimate transaction costs instead of the LR algorithm.” ([[@jurkatisInferringTradeDirections2022]], 2022, p.
 7)

 ## Transformer